Home Warranty Cash Out Option: What You Need to Know About Cash Settlements

 2. A technician assesses the item and determines whether repair or replacement is needed

-3. If replacement is required — or if you request the cash option — the company calculates its internal cost for a comparable unit and labor
+3. If replacement is required, or if you request the cash option, the company calculates its internal cost for a comparable unit and labor

-4. The company presents a cash settlement offer
+4. The company presents a cash settlement offer (often requiring supervisor approval)

 6. You use the funds to pay a contractor of your choice, purchase a replacement yourself, or apply it however you see fit

 One key point: once you accept a cash settlement, the claim is closed.
 The warranty company's obligation for that item ends with the payment.
 If the cash doesn't fully cover the job, the remaining cost is yours.
+Some companies also require proof of installation of a new unit before the replacement item will be covered under the warranty going forward.

 Read Your Contract First